Homestead (meteorite)

-Homestead is a L5 meteorite fallen in 1875 in Iowa, United States.
+Homestead is a L5 meteorite fallen on 12 February 1875 in Iowa, United States, first described by Gustavus Detlef Hinrichs.

+Sometimes called the Amana meteorite because of the nearby Amana Colonies it was called the Homestead meteorite, because Homestead, Iowa was the nearest train station.
+The Amana meteorites also include a large meteorite fallen in May 1879.

 History

 On the evening of 12 February 1875 above Iowa a brilliant fireball was observed.
+It produced a variety of rumbling sounds and detonations, which shook houses "as if moved by an earthquake".

 About 100 meteorite fragments fell over a 18 sqmi snowy countryside area from Amana to Boltonville in Iowa County.

 The first found fragment, a stone weighing about 3.5 kg, was discovered by Sarah Sherlock 3 km south of Homestead.
 The area was wooded and covered by snow, impeding recovery efforts.
-On 10 February a 40 cm snowfall blanketed the ground, preventing the great majority of the fragments from being discovered until Spring.
+On 10 February a 40 cm snowfall blanketed the ground, preventing the great majority of the fragments from being discovered until spring.
 The 74 lb main mass was found along with a 48 lb fragment buried 2 ft in the soil.

+The meteorite made international news.
+Gustavus Detlef Hinrichs, a natural scientist from the University of Iowa reported about it in Popular Science Monthly in 1875.

 As of December 2011, approximately 230 kg has been found.

+The meteorite has brought "a small fortune" to the Amana area, as pieces were sold for a day s wage per pound at the time and added to collections in the US and Europe.

+1879

+The Amana meteorites also include a large meteorite fallen in Estherville, Iowa on May 10, 1879.
+Its largest piece weighed 437 pounds and buried 14 feet deep into a farm field.
+It is the largest witnessed meteorite in North America.
+The largest piece can be visited at the Estherville Meteorite Center, in downtown Estherville.

 Composition and classification

 It is a L5 type ordinary chondrite.
 It is also brecciated and veined.